 Counter to common belief, zinc oxide is not a naturally-occurring element, but rather a result of chemically-heated zinc ore.
 The ore is processed with oxygen molecules until the substance is vaporized, condensed, and finally appears as a fine, white, crystallized powder.
-Only in this oxidized form can it be combined with base creams and other formulations to create skin care products used today.
+Only in this oxidized form can it be combined with base creams and other formulations to create skincare products used today.

 A 2003 study published in the Journal of Nutrition found that zinc oxide likely helps to reduce bacterial infections not by killing bacteria, but by inhibiting the adhesion and internalization of bacteria.
-Zinc oxide also helps to decrease permeability, increase tightness of junctions so that bacteria can’t make their way through, and reduce inflammation through modulating cytokine gene expressions.
+Zinc oxide also helps to decrease permeability, increase the tightness of junctions so that bacteria can’t make their way through, and reduce inflammation through modulating cytokine gene expressions.

-In additional, the body requires zinc and other trace minerals for the synthesis of collagen that helps to build and repair connective tissue.
+In addition, the body requires zinc and other trace minerals for the synthesis of collagen that helps to build and repair connective tissue.
 Studies have found that treating damaged, dry or wounded skin with zinc oxide products for just 48-hours (including during post-operative treatment) helps skin to heal better, inflammation/redness to be lowered, pigment to be restored, and interstitial fluid and sebum (oil) to be better regulated.
-Zinc can also help increase the amount of other active ingredients that are absorbed into the skin when its used in conjunction with other anti-aging products.
+Zinc can also help increase the amount of other active ingredients that are absorbed into the skin when it’s used in conjunction with other anti-aging products.